vladyc1234/IntroductionToRobotics/README.md

 ## Homework 2

 Building the traffic lights for a crosswalk.
-You will use 2 LEDs to represent the traffic lights for people (red and green), 3 LEDs to represent the traffic lights for cars (red, yellow and green) and 1 buzzer for visually impaired people.
+It uses 2 LEDs to represent the traffic lights for people (red and green), 3 LEDs to represent the traffic lights for cars (red, yellow and green) and 1 buzzer for visually impaired people.

 The system has the following states: